Emilia-Capital/comment-hacks/readme.txt

 == Changelog ==

-= trunk =
+= 1.3=

+* Enhancements:
+    * Add option to restrict comments that are too long, next to too small.
     * Remove [...] from pingback / trackback excerpt in cleaned emails as that's already included by core.
     * Replace link to ARIN with link to ip-lookup.net for Whois on IP.
+    * Refactored code for readability and code quality.

 = 1.2 =